cosmicwheels/jquery-checkradios/README.md

 ####Using Icomoon Font Icons

-[Icomoon](http://icomoon.io) is slightly trickier to set us as it requires downloading the fonts from their website.
+[Icomoon](http://icomoon.io) is slightly trickier to set up as it requires downloading the fonts from their website.
 I used icomoon icons because I liked the tick and circle icons they have better and so that I could provide the icons so that this plugin worked right out the box without dependencies.
-Icomoon do offer custom hosted icon sets which you can use in the same way as the FontAwesome however this is slightly trickier than using FontAwesome so therefor I recommend using the FontAwesome method instead.
+Icomoon do offer custom hosted icon sets which you can use in the same way as the FontAwesome however this is slightly trickier than using FontAwesome so therefore I recommend using the FontAwesome method instead.

 To setup the icomoon icons do the following: